peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 ## Collect

-O Lord God; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.
+Almighty God, graciously behold this Your family for whom our Lord Jesus was willing to be betrayed and delivered into the hands of sinful men to suffer death upon the cross; through the same Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

 ## Hymns